catherinevaraspadilla-commits/yolo-sam2-lab-tracking/docs/reference_comparison.md

 **Our implementation:** Was implemented as `_cap_max_detections()`.
 Tested with `max_detections=max_animals`.

-**Why removed:** Redundant with our mask deduplication in `postprocess.py` which already caps masks to `max_animals` using IoU-based filtering.
+**Why removed:** Redundant with our mask deduplication in `postprocess.py` which already caps maspruebasratslabs-c02t9/3ks to `max_animals` using IoU-based filtering.
 The YOLO-level cap was too aggressive — it could drop a valid detection before SAM2 even ran.

 **Status:** Removed from code entirely.